semgrep/semgrep-docs/docs/release-notes/march-2023.md

 ### Changed

 - CI scans that use Semgrep Pro Engine now run intrafile and interprocedural taint analysis by default in differential scans (such as PR or MR scans).
-Note that interfile analysis is not run in differential scans for performance reasons.
+Note that cross-file (interfile) analysis is not run in differential scans for performance reasons.

 ## Semgrep Cloud Platform